jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- allow for defining different templates than default in a .md's metadata
+    - see: `// Get default html template`
+    - Maybe allow for a root template that has boilerplate such as <html> and a specific template that does the rest
 - CLI should only overwrite, never delete the outDir contents
 - Prevent page centering from jumping around when pages switch to scrollbar present/not present
 - Custom index page